 Why SWM plan?

-– Among the civil engineering disciplines in construction projects, the SWM is one of the most important ones; especially in the Metro Vancouver with 1000-3000 mm annual rainfall.
+– Among the civil engineering disciplines in construction projects, the SWM is one of the most important ones; especially in Metro Vancouver with 1000-3000 mm annual rainfall.

-– The new developments increase the quantity and affect the quality of the water, and those both are the biggest threat to our infrastructure, creeks, and more importantly to the wild life habitats in the creeks and ocean.
+– The new developments increase the quantity and affect the quality of the water, and those both are the biggest threat to our infrastructure, creeks, and more importantly to the wildlife habitats in the creeks and ocean.

-– As per the global climate change, the rainfall patterns are changing, and we have to see this in our plans for future.
+– As per the global climate change, the rainfall patterns are changing, and we have to see this in our plans for the future.

-– Nobody likes to underestimate the safety, functionality and quality of any development plan because of negligence and ignorance for miscalculation or lack of knowledge of the hired professional.
+– Nobody likes to underestimate the safety, functionality, and quality of any development plan because of negligence and ignorance for miscalculation or lack of knowledge of the hired professional.
 Having dozens of successful SWM plans in the Metro Vancouver, ITMBC’s goal is set to make sure that all plans and designs are being technically prepared and comply with the latest standards and codes.
 Beyond the technical criteria of the design, we do an extensive risk assessment of stormwater management in our projects which has many years of experience and knowledge behind it.

 “This job is a science and needs to be done very carefully”